zkalam/smart-thermal-control/README.md

 Think of it as a medical-grade smart thermostat with the precision and reliability required for life-critical blood storage applications.

+## Project Disclaimer

+This project was developed with the assistance of AI coding tools as a learning exercise in software development and control systems design.
+The primary intent is educational - to practice applying software engineering principles, thermal physics modeling, and control theory in a real-world medical application context.

+**Important**: While this project aims for medical-grade precision and follows industry standards, it is developed for educational purposes and should not be used in actual medical applications without proper validation, testing, and regulatory approval.

 ## Project Structure

 smart-thermal-control/